Different Modalities of Biofeedback for Migraines

 • Frequency Band Training: Choose specific frequency bands relevant to migraine management, such as theta (4-8 Hz) and beta (12-15 Hz).
 Design neurofeedback protocols to encourage the desired changes in these frequency bands.

-• Alpha-Theta Training: Implement alpha-theta training to enhance relaxation and reduce anxiety, both of which are common contributors to migraines.
+• Alpha-Theta Training: Implement alpha-theta training to enhance relaxation and reduce anxiety, common contributors to migraines.

 • SMR Training: Sensorimotor rhythm (SMR) training can be beneficial for addressing muscle tension, a known trigger for migraines.